adar2378/pin_code_fields/README.md

   /// you already know what it does i guess :P default is false final bool obscureText;

+  /// Character used for obscuring text if obscureText is true.
+  ///
+  /// Must not be empty.
+Single character is recommended.
+  ///
+  /// Default is ● - 'Black Circle' (U+25CF)
+  final String obscuringCharacter;

   /// returns the current typed text in the fields final ValueChanged<String> onChanged;